zcemys1/comp0034-tutorials/activities/week4/4-2-test-app-url.md

 def test_server_live(dash_duo):
     """
     GIVEN the app is running
-    WHEN a HTTP request to the home page is made
+    WHEN an HTTP request to the home page is made
     THEN the HTTP response status code should be 200
     """